firmata/firmata.js/readme.md

 - `Board.prototype.accelStepperReportPosition(deviceNum)`

   Request the current position of the stepper.
-Triggers a stepper-position event
+Triggers a `"stepper-position"` event.

 - `Board.prototype.accelStepperSpeed(deviceNum, speed)`

-  Set teh speed of the stepper in steps per second
+  Set the speed of the stepper in steps per second

 - `Board.prototype.accelStepperAcceleration(deviceNum, acceleration)`